Will Denial of Form I-360 (VAWA) Lead to Removal Proceedings?

 Why Filing Form I-360 With USCIS at the Same Time as Form I-485 Risks Deportation

 For VAWA applicants, this first step is completed using Form I-360.
 USCIS approval simply means that you have convinced the agency that you meet the definition of a battered spouse of a U.S. citizen or permanent resident and you may proceed to the next step, namely applying for a green card using Form I-485, Application to Register Permanent Residence or Adjust Status.
 The approval of the Form I-360 by itself does not give you any U.S. immigration status.
-(For specific information about how to complete this form, please read Application Process for a VAWA Green Card.)
+(For specific information about how to complete Form I-360, please read Application Process for a VAWA Green Card.)

 Spouses of U.S. citizens do not, however, need to wait for USCIS approval of Form I-360 before filing the I-485.
 They can file Form I-360 and Form I-485 at the same time.